-This new style has gain in popularity for its ease of use in the traditional paper scrapbooking world and has been also replicated in the digital scrapbooking.
+This new style has gained in popularity for its ease of use in the traditional paper scrapbooking world and has been also replicated in digital scrapbooking.
 The name comes from the initial set of plastic pages that included pockets and cards of matching size.
 The individual pockets were of a limited shape and size.
-Most pockets were of the same size, since they were meant to use the same size cards.
+Most pockets were of the same size since they were meant to use the same size cards.

 In digital scrapbooking, although there is no real limitation in the sizes, the layouts will still tend to replicate that regularity.
-Any empty space can be replaced by decorative papers, or journaling cards where text is often added.
-This style of scrapbooking is quite common for summarizing a week in picture.
+Any empty space can be replaced by decorative papers or journaling cards where text is often added.
+This style of scrapbooking is quite common for summarizing a week in pictures.

 In this example from Lynn's layout, you can see that the shapes, although not identical all the way, are quite limited and repeated.
-There is also that common gap between the photos.
+There is also a common gap between the photos.

 The grid style of arranging photos in a layout will assume a very regular and even placement of the individual photos and in their size and shape which will be almost identical throughout the layout.
 Although the whole layout might not be covered with the photos, it is fairly common.

 This is an easy arrangement of Instagram photos since they are all square.
 The grid format is a fantastic way to display lists of people, places, objects too, like in Alice's layout.

 And since everything is so regular, why not use another shape?
 Circles also work very well in a grid.